Jacques Vaughan Merrifield

 On September 23, 1940, Jack enlisted in the Illinois National Guard.
 His reason for doing this was that a federal draft act had been passed, and he wanted to complete his military obligation before he was drafted into the army.

-While Jack was at Fort Knox, he was transferred to the Headquarters Company of the 192nd Tank Battalion when the company was created in January 1941 and made communications officer.
+While Jack was at Fort Knox, he was transferred to the Headquarters Company of the 192nd Tank Battalion when the company was created in January 1941.
 His job with the company was dealing with radio communications.

 After nearly ten